 There are some tradeoffs between power consumption and propagation delay for TTL devices.
-TTL propagation delay is 33 ns or less, depending on the sub-family.
+TTL propagation delay is ~33 ns or less, depending on the sub-family.
 High-speed TTL has propagation delay reaching 6 ns, although this sub-family consumes more power than other subtypes.
-A good tradeoff is a device that uses low-power Schottky TTL, as this has a propagation delay of ~10 ns and power consumption ~2 W.
+A good tradeoff is a device that uses low-power Schottky TTL, as this has a propagation delay of ~10 ns.

 CMOS is the standard logic family used in most ICs except in specialized applications.
-Compared to TTL and its su-families, ECL is a much faster architecture with propagation delay reaching ~1 ns, and it was widely used in computing architecture.
+Compared to TTL and its su-families, ECL is a much faster architecture with propagation delay reaching ~1 ns, and it was widely used in computing architecture for some time.
 ECL offers propagation delay reaching ~1 ns, making it useful with GHz clock rates.
-The downside to using ECL is that it is an all-bipolar logic family, so it has significant power draw.
-Although ECL and more advanced architectures provide faster data rates, CMOS is still the cornerstone of VLSI with clock rates reaching 4 GHz.
+The downside to using ECL is that it is an all-bipolar logic family, so it has significant power draw compared to CMOS.
+Although ECL and more advanced architectures provide fast data rates, CMOS is still the cornerstone of VLSI with clock rates reaching 4 GHz.

-Digital IC manufacturers typically only measure the propagation delay from a single gate and quote this measurement as the propagation delay values specified in data sheets for integrated circuits are only correct when one output from the package switches at a time.
+If you're worried about propagation delay from a single gate or IO in an I/C, note that the propagation delay values specified in data sheets for integrated circuits are only correct when one output from the package switches at a time.
 In reality, the propagation delay increases when multiple logic circuits in a package switch simultaneously.
 In other words, simultaneous switching noise (better known as ground bounce) causes an increase in the component's propagation delay.